hizzybabe/ez-ai-summa/README.md

    ```

 4. Set up your HuggingChat API key:
-   - Sign up for a HuggingChat API key at https://huggingface.co/ (use text summarizer model, defaulted as [BART](https://huggingface.co/facebook/bart-large-cnn))
+   - Sign up for a HuggingChat API key at https://huggingface.co/
    - Set the environment variable:
      ```
      export HUGGINGCHAT_API_KEY=your_api_key_here